 - Play is a familiar part of your child's day.
-It can help relieve tension for both of you and can also provide distraction that helps your child feel better.
-If your child is able to be up and out of bed, ask about the playroom in the hospital that he/she can go to.
+It can help relieve tension for both of you and can also provide a distraction that helps your child feel better.
+If your child can be up and out of bed, ask about the playroom in the hospital that he/she can go to.
 Also, bring story books, coloring books, puzzles, board games and other toys that can be used in bed.

 - Ask what entertainment options are available for your child to use in bed or in the playroom, such as movies or video games.

 - Music can be very comforting and has been shown to relieve muscle tension.